Savannah Clarke: Career

-2019–present: HOME, Now United
+2019–present: Home and Now United

 On 25 February 2019, Savannah released her first soloist material entitled "Home".
 In 2019, Simon Fuller started looking for a 15th member for Now United, making polls to know which country should be, with the result being Australia.
 Savannah discovered the group from Instagram, and soon began to dig deeper into it.
-Soon, she was recruited into the group by Simon.
+Soon, she was recruited into the group by Simon Fuller.
 On 11 February 2020, Savannah met the group members in person.

 Savannah was officially introduced as the Australian representative to the group on 28 February 2020.
-Savannah's first music video with the group was 'Come Together', which was released in March 2020.
+Savannah's first music video with the group was "Come Together", which was released in March 2020.
 The group's first single with Savannah Clarke was "By My Side".